mythaxis/mythaxis.github.io/content/submissions.md

 slug: submissions
 ---

-***Mythaxis* is currently OPEN to submissions!**
+***Mythaxis* is currently CLOSED to submissions.**

 As of **2021**, *Mythaxis* will be published four times a year, and is periodically open to submissions within the following schedule:

-- **January 15th-31st**
+- **January 23rd-30th**
-- **April 15th-30th**
+- **April 23th-30th**
-- **July 15th-31st**
+- **July 23rd-30th**
-- **October 15th-31st**
+- **October 23rd-30th**

 Submissions received outside of these dates will unfortunately be lost and therefore not responded to.
 When open, we seek and offer the following:

 - **Length**: 1,000-7,500 words.
 This is a firm limit.
 Generally speaking, the further a story goes beyond 5,000 words the more it will need to impress, but the door is not shut in advance.
 - **Compensation**: $20 on acceptance and return of contract.
 Payment via PayPal only.

 We aim to acknowledge submissions the same day they are received.
 If you do not receive an acknowledgment within 24 hours of submission, please get in touch.
-From July 2021, please limit yourself to a maximum of two submissions within any window, and **please wait until receiving a first rejection notice before submitting a second time**.
+Please limit yourself to a maximum of two submissions within any window, and **please wait until receiving a first rejection notice before submitting a second time**.

 We aim to accept or reject within 14 days of acknowledgment, but rl (real life) and rl (reading load) can get in the way.
 If you do not hear from us after 30 days, feel free to query.